Jose Siri Player Props: Rays vs. Yankees

 Yankees Pitching Rankings

-- The pitching staff for the Yankees has a collective 9.5 K/9, the fifth-best in MLB.
+- The 9.6 strikeouts per nine innings compiled by the Yankees pitching staff ranks fifth in MLB.

-- The Yankees have a 3.54 team ERA that ranks fifth among all league pitching staffs.
+- The Yankees' 3.59 team ERA ranks seventh across all MLB pitching staffs.

-- The Yankees surrender the 10th-fewest home runs in baseball (33 total, one per game).
+- The Yankees rank 13th in baseball in home runs given up (41 total, 1.1 per game).

-- The righty last pitched on Tuesday against the Cleveland Guardians, when he threw six innings, allowing two earned runs while giving up five hits.
+- The right-hander last appeared on Saturday against the Tampa Bay Rays, when he tossed five innings, allowing two earned runs while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.